 I am a Ph.D. student in the Computer Science Department at Stanford University.
 I am fortunate to be advised by Moses Charikar.
 Prior to that, I earned an M.Sc. degree in Computer Science from Tel-Aviv University, where I was advised by Michal Feldman.

-My research interests are in algorithms and theoretical computer science, including sketching, streaming algorithms, metric embeddings, approximation, and online algorithms.
+My research interests are in algorithms and theoretical computer science, including streaming algorithms, sketching, approximation, and online algorithms.